bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 13, 2019

-Distance: 17.8 km
+Distance: 17.8 km (11.1 mi)

-Cumulative Elevation Gain: 1251 m
+Cumulative Elevation Gain: 1251 m (4104 ft)

-When I heard Christine McNamara was doing Mount James Walker, I asked to join her.
+When I heard Christine McNamara was doing Mount James Walker, I asked if I could join her.
 I had my eye on this peak for a while.
 Although the ascent has its drawbacks – a long approach and a scree slog to the summit – the journey by a mountain lake, past waterfalls and through a tarn-filled cirque more than makes up for its detractions.
 And I would be in good company with the Ramblers, as a guest, with Christine coordinating the trip.

 Starting at Sawmill day-use area, our group of nine took the trail to the lake that feeds James Walker Creek.
 The hike up the trail, broad at first, gave everyone a chance to get to know the others.
 This was a great team, working together to find a way up the mountain safely.

 When we reached the lake, no one could resist taking photos of the still waters reflecting Mount James Walker.
-There's no trail, so we followed the right edge to the far end of the lake.
+There was no trail, so we followed the right edge to the far end of the lake.
 There we picked up another trail.
 Actually, there are two trail starts, but they soon merge.
 Look for the left one, which is dry, unlike the right which runs up a stream.
 After that, the path soon diverges: take the left fork.

 The trail runs by a few waterfalls before suddenly emerging from the confines of the forest onto a sweeping panorama that includes a cirque on the left.
 On our right, a rise hid the cirque we wanted.
 We climbed over the rise, and on the other side stretched a pleasing alpine valley.
 We passed dark blue tarns, climbed pale rocks and crossed snow patches.